 Saratoga Arms’ evening front desk manager, Jeff Apple, is an avid hiker.
 On his days off, he is usually on top of a mountain…far, far away from cell phone coverage.
-Jeff has offered to share 4 blog posts of great hikes in and around Saratoga Springs, NY hotel.
-Written in a four part series, Jeff will discuss the hikes, beginning with the easiest and ending with the most challenging.
+Jeff has offered to share four blog posts of great hikes in and around our Saratoga Springs, NY hotel.
+He starts off our six part series by discussing these four hikes, from easiest to most challenging.
 The first installment was Geyser Creek Trail, which is 2 miles from Saratoga Arms.
-Now Jeff has written post #2–Enter Jeff and the Sleeping Beauty…
+In his second post, Jeff shares his experience with Sleeping Beauty…

 Just to the North of Saratoga lies a vast nature playground.
 The Adirondack Park, or the “’dacks” as the locals refer to it, is the largest state park in the United States.
 It is an astounding six million acres, a combination of private and public lands, and contains some of the best wilderness remaining on the East coast.
 When the Adirondack Park was created in 1894, the legislation that created it included the line, “The lands of the state, now owned or hereafter acquired, constituting the forest preserve as now fixed by law, shall be forever kept as wild forest lands”, earning the region the now timeless moniker “Forever Wild”.
 The Adirondacks were designed to be a model for humans coexisting side-by-side with wilderness, balancing the ambitions of private enterprise with the responsibility to protect our natural heritage.